Robert Stark and co-host Pilleater talk to Count Isidor Fosco. He is an actor based in Toronto, Canada.

 Those who want an opposition movement in Iran based on Neo-liberal “MTV” values

-Parallels between the Islamic conquest of Iran and mass migrations into Europe, and the importance of an alliance between Iranian and European Nationalist
+Parallels between the Islamic conquest of Iran and mass migrations into Europe, and the importance of an alliance between Iranian and European Nationalist Jason’s speech at NPI where he criticized those on the dissident right who are sympathetic to Islam

 Jason’s response to the argument that Shia Islam serves as a counter balance to Saudi Arabia and radical Sunni Islam